The durian burger, a journey of discovery

 Sambal tempoyak, a Malay condiment made from chillies and fermented durian has a legion of local fans, although it is an acquired taste.
 It is enjoyed with ulams (local herbs and greens).
 Durian fried rice is something I have yet to try as well as the durian burger (at least until recently).

-Nizam Burger in Relau is my regular burger joint.
-Nizam Ismail started his burger stall in 2000.
-He slices the burger patties in halves, cooking them thoroughly before adding a splash of Worcester sauce and a good dusting of pepper.
-Nizam uses only the home-grown and ever-popular Ramli burger patties.
-The quality and taste go down well with the locals.
+Nizam Burger in Relau has become my go-to spot.
+Nizam Ismail kicked off his burger stall in 2000.
+What makes it special?
+He cooks them just right, slices the burger patties in half, then adds a splash of Worcester sauce and a sprinkle of pepper.
+He uses the popular Ramli burger patties.
+The locals love them for their quality and taste – absolutely brilliant!

 Nizam's tender loving care makes his uncomplicated offerings delectably scrumptious, winning over a legion of loyal customers.
 My favourite order is his Burger Special, chicken or beef patty in an egg parcel topped with cheese.
 One lovely touch that Nizam adds to his offerings is baked beans.
 The combination of Worcester sauce, pepper and baked beans compliments the flavours in the burgers beautifully.

-This durian season, next to Nizam's burger truck was a durian seller.
-I asked Nizam if he was game to create a durian burger and he obliged.
+During the durian season in 2022, a durian seller set up next to Nizam's burger truck.
+I suggested to Nizam that we try creating a durian burger, and he was game.
 We discussed how we were going to proceed with this creation, since Nizam in his 22 years of making hundreds of thousands of burgers, has not made a durian burger before.
-We decided not to add cheese, chilly sauce and mayonnaise as these would drown the flavour of the durian flesh.
-The creamy durian flesh would act as the sauce of the burger.
+We decided to skip the cheese, chili sauce, and mayonnaise to let the durian's flavour shine through.
+The creamy durian flesh would be the sauce for the burger.

 Next was to select the durian that would be the star of the burger.
 I decided on the Ang Heah (Red Prawn) variety as the flesh is liam chooi (Hokkien for describing the lip-smacking smooth, creamy and sticky-dry texture) and has a sweet taste that is extremely enjoyable!
 The durian vendor was accommodating enough to even deseed two of the durian pods.
 The seeds were very small hence there was ample plenty of flesh, enough for my experimental recipe.